Murder of Jagendra Singh: Death

-In his dying declaration, Singh held Verma responsible for the attack and added that another attempt had been made on his life on 28 April 2015.
+In his dying declaration, Singh held Verma responsible for the attack and added that a previous attempt had been made on his life on 28 April 2015.
 He died of his injuries in a Lucknow hospital on 8 June.
-Soon afterwards, a video appeared on the internet which a badly burned Singh lying on his hospital bed talking to the camera.
+Soon afterwards, a video appeared on the internet which showed a badly burned Singh lying in his hospital bed talking to the camera.
 He could be heard saying, "Why did they have to burn me?
 If the ministers and his goondas had a grudge, they could have beaten me instead of pouring kerosene and burning me."

 Following Singh's death, his son Raghvendra Singh filed a police case.
-A FIR was filed against minister Verma, a police inspector Prakash Rai of Kotwali police station and four others.
+An FIR was filed against minister Verma, a police inspector Prakash Rai of Kotwali police station and four others.
 They were charged under Sections 302 (murder), 120B (criminal conspiracy), 504 (intentional insult with intent to provoke breach of the peace) and 506 (criminal intimidation) of the Indian Penal Code.